Why You Should Take a Personal Retreat

 What does one bring home after a personal retreat?

 Firstly you bring home the sense of nourishment because you have someone else who is cooking for you and holding space for you to be with yourself.
 Perhaps you bring home some new inspirations on how you can nourish yourself.
 You take away practices that can support you like yoga nidra, perhaps some postures you find useful for your body, or a meditation practice.
 You bring home memories and new friends; people often form very deep bonds in quite a short time because there’s a resonance.

 People are often in similar points in their life or they’re going through some type of challenge or change and they feel supported by each other in this environment.
 You can bring home lasting friendships.
 You bring home having had a true and deep rest and the unique clarity that comes from touching in with yourself in such a way has the potential to change your life.

 Is there anything else you want to add?

 With a personal retreat there is time and space to walk in the native bush and have contact with the native birds.
 Maybe you give yourself permission to lay in bed and read a book.

 There’s different types of retreats as well.
-Some retreats you’re more intensively active with learning and taking in information, like the Yoga Nidra & Restorative Yoga Teacher’s Training or the Yoga & Permaculture Design Course.
+Some retreats you’re more intensively active with learning and taking in information, like the Yoga Nidra & Restorative Yoga Teacher’s Training.
 Other retreats have more space in them like the Explore Your ‘Self’ Retreats we have every month.
 Or there are ones you can just come anytime and take part in Anahata’s daily schedule.
 In that type of retreat you have a lot of personal space where you can do things you might not have done in a while like write, read, or paint!